 Enable the sustainable growth and liveability of Horsham.
 This is achieved through early engagement with developers to share expectations and build shared vision.
-The aim is to articulate the required development outcomes and success measures that guide decision making on how Horsham is improving the quality of urban development.
-The Team's role is to communicate existing guiderails and policies that apply for now, while also sharing insight into the positive impact that longer term strategic planning policy and reviews will have on the future of Horsham.
+The aim is to articulate the required development outcomes and success measures that guide decision making on how Horsham is improving the quality of urban of the planning and regulatory requirements related to the development and planning approvals process.
+The team aim to ensure early engagement clear expectations to ensure the Council's vision for quality developments in Horsham is understood upfront and opportunities are explored to bring outcomes for all.